 Pack a water bottle – empty, of course – in your suitcase.
 You can always fill up from drinking water stations around the ship to take with you on your shore excursion.
 Some guests bring their coffee mugs to fill up with a cup at the start of their day.

 Your key card is issued to you when you check in at the port for your cruise.
-This is your room key and ID for purchases made on board or when ordering drinks on board that is included in your beverage package.
+This is your room key and ID for purchases made on board or when ordering drinks on board that are included in your beverage package.
 It is also your exit and re-entry ticket when you arrive in port.
-You will need your key card with you at all times; therefore, a key card holder or lanyard is a great idea to keep it safe and dry and has fast become one of those cruise packing list essentials that many guests swear by!
+You will need your key card with you at all times.

 9. Beach towel clips